williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

     * *query* -- Parameters are encoded in the query string added to the *redirect_uri* when redirecting back to the client.
     * *form_post* -- Parameters are encoded as HTML form values that are auto-submitted in the User Agent.Thus, the values are transmitted via the HTTP POST method to the client and the result parameters are encoded in the body using the application/x-www-form-urlencoded format.
-    * *okta_post_message* -- Uses [HTML5 Web Messaging](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) (for example, window.postMessage()) instead of the redirect for the authorization response from the authorization endpoint.
+    * *okta_post_message* -- Uses [HTML5 Web Messaging](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) (for example, window.postMessage()) instead of the redirect for the authorization response from the authentication endpoint.
       *okta_post_message* is an adaptation of the [Web Message Response Mode](https://tools.ietf.org/html/draft-sakimura-oauth-wmrm-00#section-4.1).
-      This value provides a secure way for a single-page application to perform a sign-in flow in a popup window or an iFrame and receive the ID token and/or access token back in the parent page without leaving the context of that page.
+      This value provides a secure way for a single-page application to perform a sign-in flow in a popup window or an iFrame and receive the ID Token and/or access token back in the parent page without leaving the context of that page.
       The data model for the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) call is in the next section.

- * Okta requires the OAuth 2.0 *state* parameter on all requests to the authorization endpoint in order to prevent cross-site request forgery (CSRF).
+ * Okta requires the OAuth 2.0 *state* parameter on all requests to the authentication endpoint in order to prevent cross-site request forgery (CSRF).
  The OAuth 2.0 specification [requires](https://tools.ietf.org/html/rfc6749#section-10.12) that clients protect their redirect URIs against CSRF by sending a value in the authorize request which binds the request to the user-agent's authenticated state.
  Using the *state* parameter is also a countermeasure to several other known attacks as outlined in [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819).